-The scroll’s newly invented inscriptions, by a newly created Masonic offshoot, express the knowledge and beliefs of the first Freemasons about the higher-level Templars who inspired them, evidencing that the original Templars were believed to be those same Knights who later were protected by, and thus continued to operate through, the Vatican Jesuits.
-The Jesuit Order was officially established on August 15, 1534 AD.
+The scroll’s newly invented inscriptions, by a newly created Masonic offshoot, express the knowledge and beliefs of the first Freemasons about the higher-level Templars who inspired them, evidencing that the original Templars were believed to be those same Knights who later were also protected by the Vatican Jesuit Order (established in 1534 AD).

 The original Masonic tradition as established under the Knights Templar, involving Templar esoteric knowledge directly based upon ancient building and stonework of sacred Temples, is called “Operative Freemasonry”, also known as “Ancient” Masonry.
 The modern form of Masonic practice, concentrating on a philosophy based upon a metaphorical “spiritual temple” of the soul, is called “Speculative Freemasonry”.